spraakbanken/sparv-pipeline/docs/user-manual/running-sparv.md

 ## Annotating a Corpus
 **`sparv run`:** From inside a corpus directory with a config file you can annotate the corpus using `sparv run`.
 This will start the annotation process and produce all the output formats (or exports) listed under `export.default` in your config.
-You can also tell Sparv explicitely what output format to generate, e.g. `sparv run csv_export:csv`.
+You can also tell Sparv explicitly what output format to generate, e.g. `sparv run csv_export:csv`.
 Type `sparv run -l` to learn what output formats there are available for your corpus.
 The output files will be stored in a folder called `exports` inside your corpus directory.